duncanstirling/CodeSamples/Laravel_8_testing/README.txt

 FEATURE/UNIT TESTING - PART OF THE CURRENCY CONVERTER PROJECT
 #############################################################

-Testing using PHP artisan test with model factories and faker The test description is in each function name
+Testing using PHP artisan test with model factories and faker.
+View test.JPG to see the result of running CandidateTest.php